 In this post, we’ll cover six common business lawyers that can help protect your business.

-The Importance of Lawyers in Small Businesses
+The Importance of Lawyers for Small Business Owners

-Some lawyers are knowledgeable about tax issues, even if they aren’t accountants.
+In addition, some lawyers are knowledgeable about tax issues, even if they aren’t accountants.
 They may have handled legal tax matters for other business owners and can make sure you don’t run into the same issues.
 Of course, you should have your lawyer consult with your accountant.

 6 Types Of Lawyers For Businesses

-The following sections describe six types of lawyers for businesses.
+The following sections describe six types of lawyers for small businesses.
 When you read the sections, you’ll have a better understanding about which is right for your business.

 1. General Business Lawyer

 As the name suggests, a general business lawyer can provide legal advice on a wide range of matters.
-This lawyer has a hand in every legal discipline.
+This type of lawyer has a hand in every legal discipline.
 If your business doesn’t deal with special circumstances, a general business lawyer may be well suited to your purposes.